 All available organizations issuing personal loans are collected on this page.

 All you have to do is to specify the amount and period you want to clear the payment of it in the various available fields.
-The online calculator will then make it easy for you by providing suitable loan packages that are available on the market, and the monthly amortizations for each one.
+The online calculator will then make it easy for you by providing suitable loan packages that are available on the market from different lenders, and the monthly amortizations for each one.
 It is worth noting that the best rates will feature at the top.

 If you wish to sign for a personal loan you will then click on the Apply button.